Akelius

-Akelius Residential Property AB (Akelius Fastigheter until spring 2014) is a listed Swedish real-estate company.
-Akelius is active in England, Canada, the United States and France.
-With a portfolio of around 18,000 apartments, it is one of the largest real estate companies in Europe.
+Akelius Residential Property AB (Akelius Fastigheter until spring 2014) is an international residential real-estate company registered in Sweden.
+Akelius Residential Property owns nineteen thousand rental apartments in New York, Boston, Washington D.C., Austin, Toronto, Montreal, Ottawa, Quebec City, Paris, and London.

 The main shareholder of Akelius Residential Property AB is the Akelius Foundation with 85 percent, whose founder is the Swedish founder Akelius AB, Roger Akelius.
 The foundation is registered as a non-profit organization in the Bahamas.
 The foundation is listed in the ICIJ's offshore leaks database.

 The company reacted to the Berlin government's rent cap in 2020 by adding "shadow rents" on leases, some of which were five times higher than the listed rent, which were to be paid retrospectively if the law were not to endure.
 The rent cap was ruled unconstitutional in 2021; Akelius stated that they sought to reclaim the excess money from tenants.
 In response, the Berlin government provided a €10 million fund of interest-free loans to tenants struggling to make repayments.

 In April 2020, the United Nations Human Rights Council accused Akelius of human rights abuses.
 The UN Special Rapporteur on the right to adequate housing claimed that the company practiced renovictions to circumvent rent-control regulations and left residents living in unsafe construction sites for months, sometimes without access to running water or central heating.

-Die Zeit reported in a 2018 article that Akelius generated an annual rental income of approximately €500 million per year.
+Akelius Foundation

+The main shareholder of Akelius Residential Property AB is the Akelius Foundation with 85 percent.
+Akelius Foundation is a large donor to UNICEF, SOS Children's Villages, and other charities.
+The language and mathematics courses are part of the foundation's cooperation with UNICEF.
+The courses are used in refugee camps around the world.
+3,200 teachers use Akelius Foundation's courses through UNICEF and UNHCR.

+The Akelius Foundation has donated EUR 125 million to UNICEF, SOS Children's Villages, Doctors without Borders, and UNHCR from 2017 to 2022.
+The organization has long-term commitments to four projects with SOS Children's Villages.
+Each project runs for 25 years and has received SEK 100 million.

+Following the start of the Russian invasion of Ukraine, in March 2022, the foundation launched a campaign to match all Swedish donations to UNICEF and UNHCR, raising SEK 1.7 billion, of which the foundation donated SEK 700 million.The Akelius Foundation and UNICEF collaborated on the Akelius Digital Language Learning Course to help Ukrainian refugee children catch up on language learning, integrate into national education systems in the receiving countries.